mayannaoliveira/student-pack/README.md

 ## What is Student Pack?

 * I did this extension pack just to help students learn a new programming language.
-Pack is focus in Django, Angular, Database, Docker and Bootstrap.
+Pack is focus in Django, Database, Docker and IT.
 * Please, check in my [Github](https://github.com/mayannaoliveira/student-pack.git) and settings in vscode-settings.json to have my customizations.
 * Follow me on social media [Mayanna Oliveira].
 * Please, fell free to send me suggestions or keep  in touch by email mayannait@gmail.com.